 VII-3 Net new lending from DMBs and HFF to firms

 Net new lending consists of new lending net of prepayments of older loans.
 Most recent figures are preliminary.
 Monthly data.
 Source: Central Bank of Iceland.
-VII-2 Credit system lending to households
+VII-4 Net new lending from DMBs, pension funds, and HFF to households